-- 799. In the Panel's view, an athlete can only be held liable under Article 2.2 of the WADC for the substitution of their urine by another person if: (a) the athlete has committed some act or omission that facilitates that substitution; and (b) they have done so with actual or constructive knowledge of the likelihood of that substitution occurring.
-Thus, an athlete who commits an act which contributes to the subsequent substitution of their urine sample by another person, and who knew or ought to have known that such substitution was likely to occur, is guilty of an ADRV under Article 2.2 of the WADC. - 800.
-The Panel, therefore, concludes that an athlete who committed an act or omission that facilitated the later substitution of their own urine sample by the Sochi Laboratory will have committed an ADRV under Article 2.2 of the WADC if he/she committed the relevant act or omission with actual or constructive knowledge that their own urine sample was likely to be substituted. - 801.
-The IOC alleges that, pursuant to the general sample-swapping scheme described above, the Athlete (a) provided bottles of his clean urine outside of any doping control process before the Sochi Games, (b) deliberately did not close his sample bottles to the maximum extent during doping control tests at the Sochi Games, and (c) subsequently transmitted images of DCFs to persons involved in the sample-swapping scheme after each of those doping control tests.
-The IOC submits that through the commission of acts (a) to (c) the Athlete knowingly facilitated the surreptitious swapping of his samples. - 802.
-The Panel considers that if the Athlete committed one or more of these acts in the knowledge that his urine samples were likely to be substituted then this would constitute a use or attempted use of a prohibited method for the purposes of Article 2.2 of the WADC in conjunction with M2.1 of the Prohibited List.
-In particular, the Panel is satisfied that (a), (b) and (c) would have been necessary in order for the Athlete's urine samples to be swapped in accordance with the urine substitution modus operandi described by Dr. Rodchenkov in his written and oral testimony and put forward by the IOC as the mechanism by which dirty urine samples were allegedly replaced with clean urine samples at the Sochi Laboratory.
-The commission of either (a), (b) or (c), therefore, would have directly facilitated urine substitution. - 803.
+- 768. In the Panel's view, an athlete can only be held liable under Article 2.2 of the WADC for the substitution of their urine by another person if: (a) the athlete has committed some act or omission that facilitates that substitution; and (b) they have done so with actual or constructive knowledge of the likelihood of that substitution occurring.
+Thus, an athlete who commits an act which contributes to the subsequent substitution of their urine sample by another person, and who knew or ought to have known that such substitution was likely to occur, is guilty of an ADRV under Article 2.2 of the WADC. - 769.
+The Panel, therefore, concludes that an athlete who committed an act or omission that facilitated the later substitution of their own urine sample by the Sochi Laboratory will have committed an ADRV under Article 2.2 of the WADC if he/she committed the relevant act or omission with actual or constructive knowledge that their own urine sample was likely to be substituted. - 770.
+The IOC alleges that, pursuant to the general sample-swapping scheme described above, the Athlete: (a) provided bottles of her clean urine outside of any doping control process before the Sochi Games; (b) deliberately did not close her sample bottles to the maximum extent during the doping control test at the Sochi Games; and (c) subsequently transmitted images of her DCF to persons involved in the sample-swapping scheme after the doping control test.
+The IOC submits that through the commission of acts (a) to (c), the Athlete knowingly facilitated the surreptitious swapping of her sample. - 771.
+The Panel considers that if the Athlete committed one or more of these acts in the knowledge that her urine sample was likely to be substituted, then this would constitute a use or attempted use of a prohibited method for the purposes of Article 2.2 of the WADC in conjunction with M2.1 of the Prohibited List.
+In particular, the Panel is satisfied that (a), (b) and (c) would have been necessary in order for the Athlete's urine sample to be swapped in accordance with the urine substitution modus operandi described by Dr. Rodchenkov in his written and oral testimony, and put forward by the IOC as the mechanism by which dirty urine samples were allegedly replaced with clean urine samples at the Sochi Laboratory.
+The commission of either (a), (b) or (c), therefore, would have directly facilitated urine substitution. - 772.
 The Panel is also satisfied that (a), (b) and (c) are self-evidently irregular actions for any athlete to undertake.
-It is difficult to conceive of any plausible innocent explanation for any of these categories of acts.
-The Panel therefore considers that, if it is established to the comfortable satisfaction of the Panel that the Athlete committed any of these acts, then there would be a strong inference that the Athlete either knew or ought to have known that this would directly facilitate the substitution of his urine sample by another person.
+It is difficult to conceive of any plausible, innocent explanation for any of these categories of acts.
+The Panel therefore considers that, if it is established to the comfortable satisfaction of the Panel that the Athlete committed any of these acts, then there would be a strong inference that the Athlete either knew or ought to have known that this would directly facilitate the substitution of her urine sample by another person. - 773.
+Therefore, the Panel examines whether the actions allegedly taken by the Athlete are established to the comfortable satisfaction of the Panel in order to determine whether the Athlete committed an ADRV in the form of the use of a prohibited method.
+In undertaking that examination, the Panel scrutinizes the various alleged actions in chronological order by reference to the sequence in which they are alleged to have occurred.